Dreaming of Onederland?

-What’s most important to me is that there is formula, a sane solution and that this solution can work for others too!
+What’s most important to me is that there is a formula, a sane solution and that this solution can work for others too!

-I now know that I used to eat in that mind-numbing way, because I didn’t know how to stop.
+I now know that I used to eat in that mind-numbing way because I didn’t know how to stop.
 What I’m blown away by is how many people are happy to be told the truth.
 Just like me, people that are exhausted and weary are relieved just to get the straight scientific scoop on what is happening in their brains and what they can do about it.

 When I first started the program I felt like I would sabotage everything in my life by coming out and saying “no sugar, no flour, 3 meals/day and measured quantities of food.”
 It seemed extreme.

 But it turns out the opposite is happening, months later food is easy and uncomplicated.